Mother’s Day has always been special at our house.

 - Use in recipe above, or use as a breakfast or dessert spread for fruits, breads or just off a spoon.

-If the sunflower butter that you purchase is quite oily naturally, omit the grapeseed oil.
+If the sunflower butter that you purchase is quite oily naturally, omit the coconut oil.

 One bite and she’ll know who her favorite daughter is…